codesandbox/docs/packages/projects-docs/pages/learn/sandboxes/editors.md

 # Sandbox Editors

 CodeSandbox offers two web editors and an iOS editor.
 A Sandbox is either a Browser Sandbox or a Cloud Sandbox (read more [here](/learn/sandboxes/overview)).
 All Sandboxes are available on the iOS app.

 CodeSandbox supports VS Code for [Cloud Sandboxes](/learn/sandboxes/overview?tab=cloud#what-is-a-cloud-sandbox) and [Repositories](/learn/repositories/overview).

 <Tabs tabs={["Browser", "Cloud", "iOS"]}>
     <WrapContent>
+Browser sandboxes are sandboxes that fully run in the browser, and are made to run frontend JavaScript/TypeScript frameworks.
+If you would like to run backend services or databases, check Cloud Sandboxes.

 ## Synced Sandboxes
 #### (previously called Repositories)